A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome

 What are the researchers trying to find out?

-The purpose of the study is to evaluate the safety, tolerability and efficacy of ACI-24.060 in people with prodromal Alzheimer's disease and in people with Down Syndrome.
+The purpose of the study is to evaluate the safety, tolerability and immunogenicity (capability of the vaccine to generate antibodies in participants) and pharmacodynamic effects (the properties of the biological effect generated by the vaccine in participants) of ACI-24.060 in people with prodromal Alzheimer's disease and in people with Down syndrome.

 How long will the treatment last?

-48 weeks for people with prodromal Alzheimer's disease
+48 weeks for participants with prodromal Alzheimer's disease (Study part 1)

 What your involvement will entail?